ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PROCEDURES\_

-This table is for storing information about stored procedures and stored functions, such as the stored procedure name, return type, number of parameters, whether it can be executed, etc.
+SYS_PROCEDURES\_ stores information about stored procedures and stored functions, such as the stored procedure name, return type, number of parameters, whether it can be executed, etc.

 | Column name      | Type         | Description                                                  |
 | ---------------- | ------------ | ------------------------------------------------------------ |